 Mangoes are generally in the good books of kids, and most of them love having it in all forms.
 It is a rich source of vitamin C and fibre and is highly beneficial for the kids as it strengthens their immunity and helps to keep their gums and teeth healthy.
 To add to the list of fun and nutritional delicacies for your kids, you can also serve mango in the form of smoothies or pudding.

 Eggs are a rich source of protein and DHA, which helps in the development of the child’s brain.

 Berries contain high amounts of vitamins and antioxidants, which are beneficial to the child for his overall health.

 Legumes are one of the best sources of protein and are full of fibre, and they aid in digestion.
 These include beans, black-eyed peas and chickpeas.

 12. Whole Grains

 Whole grains are a plethora of nutrients that include fibre, protein, B vitamins, minerals and antioxidants.
-These are beneficial in reducing the risks of obesity, heart disease, type 2 diabetes.
-Besides, it helps in improving overall digestion and lowers the cholesterol.
+These are beneficial in reducing the risks of obesity, heart disease, and type 2 diabetes.
+Besides, it helps in improving overall digestion and lowers cholesterol.

 Milk benefits your child with a rich dose of calcium required for his strong bones and teeth.
-Besides, Vitamin D contained in milk helps to absorb the calcium.
+Besides, Vitamin D contained in milk helps to absorb calcium.

-Oats are rich in fibre and antioxidants and benefits your kid with a steady stream of energy for the day.
+Oats are rich in fibre and antioxidants and benefit your kid with a steady stream of energy for the day.
 Moreover, it is easy to digest and enhances the immune system of the child.